A Unified Formulation of Geometry-aware Dynamic Movement Primitives

-In this simulation, we compared our \ac{gadmp} against the quaternion based \ac{dmp} proposed in\footnote{We thank Leonidas Koutras for sharing with us the implementation and test trajectory of their work in \citep{koutras2020correct}.}~\citep{koutras2020correct}.
+More in detail, we compared our \ac{gadmp} against the quaternion-based \ac{dmp} proposed in\footnote{We thank Leonidas Koutras for sharing with us the implementation and test trajectory of their work in \cite{koutras2020correct}.}~\cite{koutras2020correct}.
 We used the same simulated unit quaternion trajectory, where the initial and final quaternions are $\bm{Q}_0 = [-0.0092\ -0.7126\ 0.7015\ 0.0090]\trsp$ and $\bm{Q}_g = [0.8104\ 0.3364\ 0.2141\ 0.4293]\trsp$.
 Moreover, we used the same \ac{dmp} parameters, \eg $\alpha_z = 60$, $N = 60$, and $\alpha_x = 4.6052$.
 Top-left column of \figref{fig:corlPaper} shows the evolution of the quaternion error computed between the current (from \ac{gadmp}) and goal quaternions through $e_\bcalQ = 2\Log{\bcalQ}{\bm{Q}_g}$.
 The top-right column shows the evolution of the error toward a new goal $\bm{Q}_g^{new} = [0.7442\ 0.5414\ -0.0343\ 0.3897]\trsp$.
 The bottom 4 plots, show the evolution of the trajectories of unit quaternion elements toward the original goal and the new one.
 This figure shows the accuracy of the proposed \ac{gadmp} to encode and execute a challenging unit quaternion trajectory.
-Moreover, it is clear that \ac{gadmp} successfully performs a goal switching task.
+Moreover, it is clear that \ac{gadmp} successfully performs a goal-switching task.

-\Figref{fig:corlPaperERRcompare} compares the accuracy of our \ac{gadmp} with the approach proposed in \citep{koutras2020correct}.
+\Figref{fig:corlPaperERRcompare} compares the accuracy of our \ac{gadmp} with the approach proposed in \cite{koutras2020correct}.
 The \emph{bottom} plot shows that the proposed \ac{gadmp} is more accurate.

 Furthermore, the computational complexity during execution, particularly in terms of step time, remains compatible with control frequencies.
 Specifically, the means of the computational cost exhibited by \cite{koutras2020correct} and \ac{gadmp} at each control cycle are $0.04\,$ms and $0.1\,$ms, respectively.
 We also consider a baseline approach that uses the classical DMP and performs an extra normalization of the output.
 For the baseline, the mean computational cost for integrating and normalizing the output to reproduce a unit quaternion is $0.008\,$ms per time step.
 This indicates that all considered approaches can comfortably operate at frequencies exceeding $1\,$kHz, ensuring real-time responsiveness in robotic control applications.